 Q: Do I have to do anything special when initiating or completing the short sale?

-A: No. But act quickly by initiating the short sale at agent.equator.com.
-This is a limited-time offer that your clients won’t want to miss out on.
+A: No. But act quickly, this is a limited-time offer that you won’t want to miss out on.

 Q: If a short sale is initiated with an offer, will it qualify for this relocation assistance?

 A: No. This relocation assistance is only available on preapproved price short sale programs.
-Short sales initiated at the time an offer is received do not qualify for the enhanced relocation assistance funds.
+Short sales initiate at the time an offer is received do not qualify for the enhanced relocation assistance funds.